tylermercer/personal-website/src/en/posts/software/free-lunches.md

 abjectly _not_ the right answer for every problem, unless you squint hard enough that screws, eye-bolts, and your mobile users' big toes all look like nails.
-But they have consistently branded themselves as universal solutions, in a way that, I believe, has mislead many developers, especially ones who don't take it upon themselves to seriously consider options outside the "React bubble."
+But they have consistently branded themselves as universal solutions, in a way that, I believe, has misled many developers, especially ones who don't take it upon themselves to seriously consider options outside the "React bubble."

 ## Unfortunate Side Effects of Sensible Thinking